LeadSpend/api-v2/README.md

 poll every folder.
 Rather, having uploaded a file, one need *only* poll the incoming folder.
 When the file is no longer there, it will appear in the outgoing directory for download.

 Improperly formatted files will are rejected from the system during the upload process.
-You will recieve an email notification with details about what was wrong with the file.
+You will receive an email notification with details about what was wrong with the file.
 If malformed, manual intervention is required&#8212;something is wrong with how the file is formatted, and re-uploading it will not help.
 Review *Section* C-6 and ensure you have included a proper header row, are quoting any special characters (and properly escaping any quotes), are using the correct line terminators, and are using binary transfer mode.

-When a file has completed processing, you will recieve an email notification.
+When a file has completed processing, you will receive an email notification.
 The results may be retrieved from the outgoing folder, and will remain there for at least 30 days.
 After 30 days they may be deleted automatically by the FTP service due to our data retention policy.
 It is the client's responsibility to collect results before this time&#8212;and likewise to delete them, if so desired.

 Before acting on the results, the client should always ensure they conform to the expected format, contain the expected records, and the results are within reasonable bounds.